mottaquikarim/dev/blog/content/posts/reverse-engineering-wordle.md

 }
 ```

-In particular, function `Da` is interesting as it appears to return a particular word from `La`.
+In particular, function `Da` appears to return a word from `La`.
 Before going down further, let's see how `Da` is used (...by, you guessed it: searching the codebase for `Da` invocations!):

 ```javascript
 e.today = new Date; // <- important!